TradeTrust/tradetrust-core/README.md

 #### Deploying Token Registry

-This example provides how to deploy tradetrust standard token-registry for [transferrable records](https://docs.tradetrust.io/docs/tutorial/transferable-records/overview/).
+This example provides how to deploy TradeTrust standard token-registry for [transferrable records](https://docs.tradetrust.io/docs/tutorial/transferable-records/overview/).
 It requires less gas compared to [standalone deployment](#deploying-standalone-token-registry), as it uses deployer and implementation addresses for deployment.
 Replace the values for `<your_private_key>` and `<your_provider_url>` with your wallet private key and the JSON RPC url for desired network accordingly.
 Currently, it supports the following networks.

 -   ethereum
 -   sepolia